fastforwardlabs/active-learning-cml/README.md

 * Use a selection strategy to pick out points that are difficult for the machine
 * Request labels from human
 * Add these back into the labeled datapool
-* Repeat the training process and iterate
+* Repeat the training and labeling process until you have achieved your desired model performance

 We use the MNIST dataset to illustrate the active learning workflow.
 To start, we train a convolutional neural network using only a few labeled datapoints.